OliveIsAWord/olea/docs/language_reference.md

 <expression> >= <expression>
 ```

 Tests for equality, inequality, or ordering between two values.
-Yields `1` if the comparison holds, `0` otherwise.
+Yields `true` if the comparison holds, `false` otherwise.

 Comparisons can be "chained".
 E.g. `x < y < z` is equivalent to `x < y && y < z` except that the expression `y` is only evaluated once.
 Such a chain must be "well formed", meaning that all the comparison operators must have a consistent ordering direction.
 This definition will be changed or refined in the future.